Index

 My research focuses on the area of neutrino astronomy, trying to understand the sources of Cosmic Rays and the highest-energetic processes in the universe.
 This is performed as member of the KM3NeT and ANTARES collaborations; both neutrino detectors in the Mediterranean deep sea.

-Within the KM3NeT collaboration, I am coordinating the computing and software working group and am – in this function – member of the project’s steering committee since 2013.
-During his term as chair of the KM3NeT Institute board, I substitute Uli Katz representing ECAP in the board.
-In addition, I am general manager of ECAP and the Physics Institute at the Friedrich-Alexander University.
+Within the KM3NeT collaboration, I was coordinating the computing and software working group and – in this function – member of the project’s steering committee from 2013 to 2023.
+During his term as chair of the KM3NeT Institute board, I substitute Uli Katz representing ECAP in the board (2020-2024).
+In addition, I am general manager of ECAP and the technical manager of the Physics Institute at the Friedrich-Alexander University.

 Curriculum Vitae